Children’s Farm and Shop Helps Farmers

 Unfortunately, many troubles and challenges exist.
 Small holder farmers lack access to basic farming necessities such as tools, seeds, fertilizers, pesticides and animal feeds.
 This ultimately affects their produce and naturally, their income.
 Many live in desperate poverty.

-Along with helping them gain access to basic farming resources through loans, BCU is also helping farmers sell their produce in tourist camps and local markets at fair prices on their behalf.
+Along with helping them gain access to basic farming resources through loans, BECU is also helping farmers sell their produce in tourist camps and local markets at fair prices on their behalf.

-Some of the local produce BCU has helped sell includes eggs, vegetables, mushrooms and other items.
+Some of the local produce BECU has helped sell includes eggs, vegetables, mushrooms and other items.

 By increasing demand for the produce and aiding them with their farming resources, more and more Bwindi farmers can adequately provide for their families.